17 Amazing Alternative Uses for Cooking Spray

-Before you season your vegetables, spray them.
+Before you roast vegetables, spray them.
 The oil helps herbs adhere—and that means more zest on your zucchini.

 The trick to getting out every last drop of measured honey?
 Coat your measuring cup with oil before you pour in the honey (or other sticky ingredients like syrup).
 The oil will help every last drop slide out.

 Now that the sticky stuff is out of the way, learn how to measure the rest of your essentials.

 Guarantee a cleaner grater

 Admit it, the last time your cheese grater appeared completely spotless was the day you brought it home.
 Next time a recipe calls for shredded cheddar or lemon zest, start by spraying your grater to make cleanup a breeze.

 If leftover Bolognese has you seeing red, try a little cooking spray on the inside of your plastic container.

 Spritz squeaky hinges and bicycle chains, then enjoy the sound of silence!
 Who needs WD-40?